velipso/sink/docs/lib.md

 list.sort {3, 2, nil, 4}   # => {nil, 2, 3, 4}
 list.rsort {3, 2, nil, 4}  # => {4, 3, 2, nil}
 ```

+### Stacktrace

+Note that `stacktrace` always returns a list of strings, but the list could be empty, or the format
+of each string could change.
+The `stacktrace` command should only be used for logging, and its
+contents should not be relied upon or parsed.

+If a sink script is compiled without debug information, `stacktrace` will simply return an empty
+list `{}`.

 Number
 ------